 As part of the ICARA process, the Executive Members Board considers the risk of disorderly wind-down and assesses the level of financial resources required to ensure the business can close without undue disruption to clients or the market.
 We have prepared a wind down plan in line with the Wind Down Planning Guide published by the FCA.
-The wind down plan is reviewed and updated as part of the annual ICARA process, most recently of which, concluded that the Firm will hold additional Own Funds of £20,000 to cover the cost of an orderly wind-down and financial risks with an additional amount of 10% added to the OFTR to reflect the early warning indicator.
+The wind down plan is reviewed and updated as part of the annual ICARA process.